qhungngo/EVBCorpus/README.md

  2. Align bitext at the sentence level,
  3. Linguistic analysis and tagging;
  4. Annotate and correct corpus with toolkits.
-As result, the EVBCopus was aligned at the sentence level; and a part of this corpus containing 1,000 news articles was aligned semi-automatically at the word level.
+As result, the EVBCopus was aligned at the sentence level; and a part of this corpus containing 5,000 news articles was aligned at the word level by tool and annotators.

 **Release EVBNews v.1.0 with 1,000 parallel documents, download at:** https://github.com/qhungngo/EVBCorpus/blob/master/EVBCorpus_EVBNews_v1.0.rar